6 Ways Parents Can Help

 Help them become more organised by introducing strategies.

-5. At the beginning of each school year meet your child’s teacher
+5. At the beginning of each school year meet your child’s educator

 Make sure they know about dyslexia and what they can do to help.
-You could encourage them to take our professional development course for a better insight into dyslexia.
+You could encourage them to take our dyslexia training course for a better insight into dyslexia.